-Ah kissing is at the magical music and arts festival Kelburn Garden Party – programmed by UZ Arts July 6-8th
+Ah kissing is part of the Neverending Glen Art Trail at Kelburn Garden Party – curated by UZ Arts in partnership with Kelburn Arts.
+July 6-8th

 Cove Park & TWR residency with sound artist Kian McEvoy researching artistic approaches to working with climate change data – towards developing a methodology for translating key data into a range of artistic media such as movement, sound, drawing and audio and visual programming.
 June

 Rough Mix residency selected artist on Magnetic North’s Rough Mix.
 Working on some hunches around flocking and text – letting a seed be planted … January

 Breath Pieces performance-installation at Tramway 23 June 7.30pm

 Breath and Drawing Workshop – part of Taking Part participation programme at Tramway, 19 June 10-30 – 12noon

 Workshop sharing through practice – part of Breath Pieces residency with City Moves at The Anatomy Rooms 9 March 10.30-1pm.

 Workshop sharing through practice – part of Breath Pieces residency at The Work Room Glasgow 19 January 10.30-12.30.

 Breath Pieces begins in January with first residency at The Work Room.
 Breath Pieces – part performance part installation – is a new hybrid art work comprising multiple components including performance, sound, video, drawing and spoken text.
 Breath Pieces is commissioned by Tramway with funding from Creative Scotland alongside partners The Work Room, Cove Park, Scottish Dance Theatre and City Moves.

 Ah kissing is at DanceLive Aberdeen 14 October